rubayahasansinthiya-lab/Network-Security/packet-sniffing/ipv4-packet-python-tutorial.md

-# How to Unpack an IPv4 Packet in Python (Easy English Guide)
+# How to Unpack an IPv4 Packet in Python

-This guide explains, in simple English, how to unpack an **IPv4 packet** — the data that lets your computer talk to other computers on the internet (like Facebook, YouTube, or Reddit).
+This guide explains, how to unpack an **IPv4 packet** — the data that lets your computer talk to other computers on the internet (like Facebook, YouTube, or Reddit).

 ---